Rajiv Mahadevan. Managing Director, Laboratory Services

 Eugen (Gene) Koren, MD, PhD.
 Chief Scientific Officer

 Anita Mehta-Damani, PhD.
-Co-founder and Senior Vice President, R&D
+Senior Vice President, R&D

 Pamela Lim.
 Head of Quality Assurance